SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/buzz-control-robot.md

 Open the `HiveMind` codebase and navigate to the folder `src/bittybuzz/buzz_scripts`, where the user-defined Buzz scripts are located.

+!!! hint
-> The basics on how create and flash a Buzz script to a HiveBoard are explained in a [previous User Guide](led-flash-buzz.md).
+    The basics on how create and flash a Buzz script to a HiveBoard are explained in a [previous User Guide](led-flash-buzz.md).

 Create a new file called `teleop.bzz` containing the following commands.
 In `main.bzz`, make sure to include `teleop.bzz` at the top of the file.